ropensci/nlrx/README.md

-of random seeds that are randomly generated and can be used to execute repeated simulations of the same parameter matrix with different random-seeds (see “Advanced configuration” vignette for more information on random-seed and repetition management).
+of random seeds that are randomly generated and can be used to execute repeated simulations of the same parameter matrix with different random-seeds (see “Advanced configuration” vignette for more information on random-seed and replication management).
 A simulation design is attached to a nl object by using one of the simdesign helper functions:

 ``` r